-- 1 Betty's family never gets up early.
+- 1 Betty gets up early on the farm.

 - 2 Betty travels five miles to reach the school.

 - 3 Betty likes farming.

 - 4 Emily's new school has lots of facilities.

 - 5 Emily can't sleep at night.

 - 6 Emily is leaving tomorrow.

-Daily routines
+• Daily routines

-- get up have breakfast/lunch/dinner go to bed go home - do housework/homework get dressed go to school have a shower - take the bus go to the gym brush teeth go to work
+- Which of the daily routine activities below can you see in the pictures (1-4)?
+Write in your notebook. - get up have breakfast/lunch/dinner go to bed go home - do housework/homework get dressed go to school have a shower - take the bus go to the gym brush teeth go to work